 Knowledge is power, and it makes you an authority for your blogging niche.
 Readers may find you once based on your SEO, but your expertise for informative articles is what keeps them returning.

 For this reason it is ideal to choose a topic that you are already familiar with.
 In time, your followers will come to trust you and your recommendations.

 This is important as not only are you helping them choose products you genuinely value, but they are helping fund your lifestyle that allows more articles to be published.
 This is a win-win for everyone!

 #3.
-Choosing a Profitable Travel Blogging Niche
+Profitable Niche

-Unless you want to blog purely as a hobby, choosing a profitable travel blogging niche is critical.
-Any niche that allows you to recommend products that you genuinely believe in is a start, but it will not be enough to live comfortably.
+Unless you want to blog purely as a hobby, choosing a profitable travel niche is critical.
+Any subject that allows you to recommend products that you genuinely believe in is a start, but it will not be enough to live comfortably.
 You have to be able to create and sell your own product.

-Travel Blogging Niche Ideas
+Travel Niche Ideas